What to Eat for Weight Loss: Foods That Keep You Full

 Healthy Fats (measure these)

-Fats add flavor and satisfaction to meals, but they're calorie-dense at 9 calories per gram.
-A tablespoon of olive oil contains about 120 calories—easy to overdo if you're pouring freely.
+Fats add flavor and help make meals satisfying, but they are also energy-dense, providing about 9 calories per gram.
+For example, a tablespoon of olive oil contains roughly 120 calories, which can add up quickly.
 For a detailed comparison, see Olive Oil vs. Butter for Weight Loss.

 Best choices: Extra-virgin olive oil, avocado oil, avocado, nuts (almonds, pistachios, walnuts), seeds (chia, flax, pumpkin), fatty fish (salmon, sardines)